 After a few tests, my doctor broke the news: “No honey, you have diabetes.”

 I’m Diabetic, Not a Superhero

-I wish I could say I fervently accepted my diagnosis and charged on, promoting strength through T1D.
+I wish I could say I fervently accepted my diagnosis and charged on, promoting strength through type 1 diabetes (T1D).
 In reality, I spent weeks crying into my pillow.
-I was thrust into a medical lifestyle that required me to inject a foreign liquid into my body that caused rapid weight gain, affected my career, and caused my bank account to plummet.
+I was thrust into a medical lifestyle that required me to inject a foreign liquid into my body that caused rapid weight gain, affected my career and caused my bank account to plummet.
 I was angry!

 I Gave My T1D a Makeover

 My diagnosis had forced me to question my originality.
 I had been barcoded and stocked on the sugar-free shelf.
 “Diabetes” had become my identity.
 It was time to strip this label and reclaim my individuality.
 Life may have cast me in this role, but now I was going to demand the spotlight.
 So I created Myabetic —a company dedicated to improving the diabetes lifestyle.
 Our colorful, fashionable diabetes accessories are designed to portray the unique and dynamic personalities within the diabetes community.
 Our chic wallets, cases and handbags are specially designed for diabetes supplies, but more importantly, they make me smile.
 Finally!
 Something about my T1D I’m proud to display.